 Next was the No.2 buzz cut.

 - No brushing, no drying.
-Shampoo once a week – and only a couple of drop – stick head under tap and “style” with towel as required every day
+Shampoo once a week – and only a couple of drops – stick head under tap and “style” with a towel as required every day

 - All the time – see no drying

 - Conditioner isn’t really an option, nor any products – score!

 - One box is plenty if you want to do a home colouring job

 - Once it starts growing, especially if its natural state is curly, it needs to be maintained.
 This means frequent trips to someone who knows how to handle scissors properly.
 And if you decide to let it grow out again, this is even more important

 - Short hair is great to experiment with colour, right?
 Sure, provided you have the resources to maintain it or shave it off every now and then